tris-arn/tris-arn/README.md

 # 💫 About Me:
-Hi I am Tristan, As a student of Computer Science at Bina Nusantara University, I am deeply passionate about technology, specifically focusing on software development and UI/UX design.
+Hi I am Tristan, a Student at PPTI BCA Scholarship Batch 16.
+As a student of Computer Science at Bina Nusantara University, I am deeply passionate about technology, specifically focusing on software development and UI/UX design.
 I am eager to enhance my skills in these areas.
 Through my academic experiences, I have gained a solid grasp of software development, which drives my excitement to delve deeper into this field.

 ## 🌐 Socials: